 Our cloud delivery products have evolved from a simple acceleration tool for one-way static content to a complex application and streaming delivery carrier, enabling our customers to deliver an interactive and immersive user experience.
-Our comprehensive end-toend cloud delivery solutions allow users to build their applications on our cloud platform and utilize additional value-added services offered by us, such as large-scale storage, streaming encode and decode, and high definition video solutions, to further enhance their business operations.
-Our large-scale, high-concurrency, low-latency, secure and reliable cloud delivery services help our users enhance their users' experience.
+Our comprehensive end-to-end cloud delivery solutions allow users to build their applications on our cloud platform and utilize additional value-added services offered by us, such as large-scale storage, streaming encode and decode, and high definition video solutions, to further enhance their business operations.
+Our large-scale, high-concurrency, low-latency, secure and reliable cloud delivery services offer services for both static content, such as applications and streaming media files, and dynamic content, such as live broadcasts and interactive links, helping our users enhance their users' experience.

-With 5G deployment and advancement of edge computing, we continue to upgrade our cloud delivery network with more connected nodes and reiterate the advantages of our cloud delivery products.
+With and advancement of edge computing, we continue to upgrade our cloud delivery network with more connected nodes and reiterate the advantages of our cloud delivery products.
 Streaming content represents a significant portion of the internet traffic, and is a major application scenario of our cloud delivery products.
 Streaming content captures a large share of users' time spent as it becomes the key distribution medium for various industry verticals, such as entertainment, e-commerce, education, traveling and advertising.
 Leveraging the relationship we built with our clients through our cloud delivery products, we have the natural advantage to cross-sell other cloud products, such as computing, storage and database products, to explore additional monetization opportunities.